quoccuongLE/ml-playground/README.md

 My reimplementation of several ML papers (VAE, AAE)

+## Datasets

+The dataset MNIST is used for all experiments.

 ## Setup environment

 Run the bash script ```setup.sh``` to install python packages via conda.